cncf/techdocs/assessments/0009-iin-toto.md

 - A single source for some of the text would help.

 **Content creation processes**

-- The [read-the-docs site](https://in-toto.readthedocs.io/en/latest/) has an [Edit the Doc button](https://github.com/in-toto/in-toto/blob/develop/doc/source/index.rst).
-Instead of pointing directly to the source files, it should point to a page with instructions for [doc contributors](https://github.com/in-toto/community/blob/main/CONTRIBUTING.md), and a link to the [governance policies](https://github.com/in-toto/community/blob/main/GOVERNANCE.md).

 Material explicitly addressed to documentation contributions and standards should be added, and accessible from the top-level doc roadmap as well as from the existing contributor pages.
 - Procedures for creating and maintaining docs need to be documented.